 Noem's tweet is an embrace of Carbaryl (1-naphthyl methylcarbamate), a white crystalline solid commonly sold under the brand name Sevin®, a trademark of the Bayer Group.
 When that photo was taken remains a mystery.

-While lodgepole pine is native to the Black Hills, ponderosa pine only reached the Hills and northern Rockies about a thousand years ago; but, under orders from timber monopolist, Neiman Enterprises (a Noem donor), a Colorado contractor working for the Black Hills National Forest, is spraying Carbaryl on ponderosa pine trees.
+While lodgepole pine is native to the Black Hills, ponderosa pine only reached the Hills and northern Rockies about about four thousand years ago; but, under orders from timber monopolist, Neiman Enterprises (a Noem donor), a Colorado contractor working for the Black Hills National Forest, is spraying Carbaryl on ponderosa pine trees.

 "This is a little early.
 We usually wait until the later part of April," said Black Hills National Forest timber planner Blaine Cook.
 "But we want to get these recreation sites sprayed because our campground hosts come in and they want to get ready for the tourism season."
 This year the spray crew will hit 3,700 trees at 28 locations across the Black Hills, most of them at campgrounds and recreation sites, along with a few U.S. Forest Service administrative centers.
 [Kevin Woster, KELO teevee]The toxin kills beneficial insects like honeybees as well as crustaceans not to mention its havoc wreaked on fungal communities and amphibians.
 Sevin® is often produced using methyl isocyanate the chemical that Union Carbide used to kill thousands of people in Bhopal, India.